What's the latest on UK mortgage rates? – UK Forbes Advisor - ExBulletin

 For example, people on fixed rate deals where interest rates are fixed for 2 or 5 years will not notice any difference in their monthly payments.
 However, if the deal closes, you may have to pay a higher rate on your next mortgage due to recent major bank rate hikes.

-Use our mortgage calculator to calculate the monthly cost of a mortgage for different interest rates.
+Use the Mortgage Calculator to calculate the monthly cost of a mortgage for different interest rates.

 house price and stamp duty